project-flogo/rules/README.md

 	rs.AddRule(rule2)
 	fmt.Printf("Rule added: [%s]\n", rule2.GetName())

-Here we create and assert the actual `Tuple's` which will be evaluated against the `Rule's` defined above.
+Here we create and assert the actual `Tuple's` which will be evaluated against the `Rule's` `Condition's` defined above.

 	//Now assert a "n1" tuple
 	fmt.Println("Asserting n1 tuple with name=Tom")